jimbojw/karmarank/karmarank-manifesto-0.1.0-2025-12-18-e8d9e3b.md

 The firm does not pay you by the hour.
 And it certainly does not pay you "for the work."

-The firm pays you an annualized total comp package, dripped out in biweekly installments, **for a portfolio of Status-Weighted Stories about you** that your evaluators are willing to endorse.
+The firm pays you an annualized total comp package, partitioned into biweekly installments, **for a portfolio of Status-Weighted Stories about you** that your evaluators are willing to endorse.

 From the firm's perspective, any effort that does not improve that portfolio is tantamount to **willful embezzlement**.
 You are quietly cashing their checks while investing your energy into a private ledger they neither see nor value.